KomodoPlatform/dPoW/README.md

 ./m_notary_testnet_2022
 ```

+To get some RICK / MORTY funds for notarisation, [use the faucet](http://stats.kmd.io/faucet/)
+You will also need some KMD (1 is more than enough).
+If you don't have any join the Komodo Platform Discord channel and ask.

 **If you have any problems or questions, join the [Komodo Discord](https://discord.gg/3MhJCFH3H6) and ask for help!**

 ## Example Chain Launch Script: